PiMaker/pimaker.github.io/_texts/rvc1.md

 I had figured out already that for Linux support I needed the 'm' (integer multiplication) and 'a' (atomics) extensions, as well as CSR and memory fencing support.
 Atomics are implemented as simple direct operations, as the system features only one hart ('core') anyway.
 CSRs are fully implemented, fencing is simply a no-op in C (in HLSL this becomes more important).

 Multiplication is fully working in C, but not in HLSL - it requires the `mulh` family of instructions, which give you the upper 32-bit of a 32 by 32 multiplication.
 This would require a single 64-bit multiply, which is not available for our shader target, so I decided to emulate it using double-precision floating-point numbers for now.
-This is stupid.[3]
+This is stupid.[<a href="#ref3" id="ref3b">3</a>]

 The C version remains fully functional even now, and new features will still be implemented there first.
 It's just *so much* easier to debug, plus compile times are magnitudes faster.
 The first porting effort happened even before it was able to boot Linux, I then gradually added support for more and more stuff by ping-ponging between the C and HLSL versions.

-<small>[2] It is important to note that this quality has translated to HLSL too, I know for a fact that I gave some shader devs nightmares.</small>
+<small id="ref2">[2] It is important to note that this quality has translated to HLSL too, I know for a fact that I gave some shader devs nightmares. <a href="#ref2b">⏎</a></small>

-<small>[3] Microsoft, please, I beg you, why would you add an instruction to DXIL but [not implement it in HLSL](https://github.com/microsoft/DirectXShaderCompiler/issues/2821)?!
+<small id="ref3">[3] Microsoft, please, I beg you, why would you add an instruction to DXIL but [not implement it in HLSL](https://github.com/microsoft/DirectXShaderCompiler/issues/2821)?! <a href="#ref3b">⏎</a></small>

 ---